simonsinclair/simonsinclair-com/README.md

 A static site built using Eleventy.

-## Structure
+## Overview
 ```
 /src
   /site - processed by Eleventy.
-    /_includes - files included from a Nunjucks template.
+    /_includes - files included from Nunjucks templates.
+      /css
+      /js
+      /layouts
+      /partials
+    /articles - articles and index.
   /assets - static assets, which are copied to /public/assets.
-  /lib - To do...
+  /lib - To do.
 ```